hola554/GlobeShort/README.md

 # GlobeShort
-made by jess and surya
+made by jess and yash